 Maker Education is learning by making.
-Platform Maker Education gives an impuls to the bottom-up maker education movement in The Netherlands.
-It aims to share knowledge and information, map the different activities in The Netherlands and to make learning materials available.
+Platform Maker Education gave an impuls to the bottom-up maker education movement in The Netherlands.
+It aimed to share knowledge and information, map the different activities in The Netherlands and to make learning materials available.

 "What I hear, I forget.
 What I see, I remember.
 What I do, I understand."

 With this statement, Confucius illustrated an important principle 2,500 years ago: we understand the world better if we actively participate in it.
 In creating, we meet the world.
 We gain new experiences through creation, and learn about what works (and what does not).
 Making, therefore, leads to knowledge, insights, and opportunities.

 Initiators of the platform were Arjan van de Meij from The Hague (De Populier school), Jeroen de Boer of Frysklab/FabLab Benelux and Karien Vermeulen of Waag.
 They were doing maker projects for some years when they started the platform, like FabKlas, the website www.makered.nl, the mobile FabLab of Frysklab, FabSchool and more recently the Teacher Maker Camp.